 We will be reviewing the position for future exams and assessments in due course.

-Faculties can now make their own decisions over Local Cohort Extensions and some of your assessments may be moved forward to a new date.
+Faculties can now make their own decisions over local cohort extensions and if required, some of your assessments may be moved forward to a new date.
 To enable you to keep up with any changes to assessment deadlines, please log onto Blackboard regularly, to see the most up-to-date information that has been posted by your Faculties.

 A time-constrained assessment used as an alternative for a traditional examination, could be different from the examination that you were expecting to sit.
 For example, the number of hours you would have been allowed in an examination hall/lab etc has been adjusted to accommodate the need to complete tasks in an online environment.